Chart Color Schemes

 Bell Post Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated Bell Post Hill's dwelling structure as 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
-Home ownership in Bell Post Hill was 44.2%, with mortgaged dwellings at 30.7% and rented dwellings at 25.1%.
-The median monthly mortgage repayment in the area was $1,600, below Non-Metro Vic.'s average of $1,712.
-The median weekly rent figure was $350, compared to Non-Metro Vic.'s $335.
+The dwelling structure in Bell Post Hill, as per the latest Census evaluation, consisted of 92.0% houses and 8.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
+The home ownership level in Bell Post Hill was higher at 44.2%, with the remaining dwellings either mortgaged (30.7%) or rented (25.1%).
+The median monthly mortgage repayment in the area was $1,600, lower than Non-Metro Vic.'s average of $1,712.
+The median weekly rent figure was recorded at $350, compared to Non-Metro Vic.'s $335.
 Nationally, Bell Post Hill's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing